 - causes the most common for moisture problems in the basement are:

 - Cracks in the foundation walls- these cracks can sink in the foundation walls.
 They are not visible inside a finished basement, because they are hidden behind the finish and it is generally difficult to know that these cracks flow without an expert can open the interior walls and perform a watering test;

-- Absence of curbs in front of basement windows - when the clearance of the threshold of a basement window is not adequate in relation to the level of the ground, then water can flow during heavy rains, towards the interior, behind the finish;
+- Absence of curbs in front of basement windows - when the threshold clearance of a basement window is not adequate in relation to the ground level, then the water can flow during heavy rain, inwards, behind the finish;

 - Negative slope of the ground - the negative slope of the ground directs the water towards the building and causes infiltrations of water, towards the interior, by the cracks and the bottom of the windows.
 This solicits the drainage of the foundations and causes infiltration of water at the junction to enter the slab on the ground and the sole;

-- Descents of the gutters - the downspouts of the gutters, which flow near the foundation walls, also place great strain on the drainage of the foundations and promote water infiltration and excess humidity in the basement;
+- Descents of the gutters - the downspouts of the gutters, which drain near the foundation walls, also significantly solicit the drainage of foundations and promote water infiltration and excess moisture in the basement;

 - Inadequate clearance between the foundation walls and the ground - If the clearance between the junction of the foundation walls and the ground is inadequate, there is a risk that the water seeps in, towards the interior of the basement, by this junction.
 This is more particularly in the case where the sealing system, at the base of the outer facing, is poorly done;

 - Land higher than the structure of the basement ceiling- in some of the buildings examined, the exterior layout (terraces, balconies, etc.) had been made in such a way that the wooden structure of the basement ceiling [resting on the foundation walls] was lower than the exterior ground .
 For this, the soil moisture attacks this structure and causes its deterioration and then significant water infiltration occur inside the basement;